tshepang/blog/content/computing/FLOSS contribution regime.rst

 and at another point, I thought, why don't I keep this regime for a 100 days in a row (inspiration_)?

-Anyways, I am writing this post to celebrate my 100th day at this practice (`day 1`__, `day 100`__)! [#]_
+Anyways, I am writing this post to celebrate my 100th day since starting (`day 1`__, `day 100`__)! [#]_

 How did this benefit me: